PRESENTYBOX is a website design studio serving clients worldwide.

 For photographers who want to fully manage the design of their site and need advanced features such as an event schedule, Squarespace is ideal.
 Choose Squarespace if:

 Basic website options for photographers to consider Format vs Squarespace do have some stark differences.
 Format is a great option that works well if you’d like something simple and a slightly minimalist portfolio.
-But if you require more control over design, e-commerce options, and customization, then Squarespace wins.
+However, if you require more control over design, e-commerce options, and customization, then Squarespace wins.

 Yes, Format is a creative, people-centric professional website builder.
 It is basically a template that designs your site for you, and then with a couple of clicks, you can just click around.
 You have drag-and-drop features, templates, and an understandable user interface, and it is one of the best solutions for photographers who want a fast and large portfolio without much effort.
-However, there are limitations on how much you can customize as compared to Squarespace.
+However, there are limitations on how much you can customize compared to Squarespace.

 PRIVACY POLICY